dmillerme7/Web-Perf-Workflows/Introduction.md

 Sketches of a workflow in Spain.
 At a very high level here are some things we need to accomplish

 1. Some build process completes
-2. The build process completion triggers an event of calls on a module to initialize
+2. The build process completion triggers an event or calls on a module to initialize
 3. this module or process then fires off s series of tasks
 4. after these tasks complete results are generated
 5. these results (metrics) are saved somewhere, somehow